Southeastern Pennsylvania Commercial Real Estate

 Bucks County is in the middle of period of rapid growth in the biotechnology field.
 This makes Southeastern Pennsylvania the second-largest biotech market in the United States, only behind Boston.
 It is predicted that, very soon, one of every four Bucks County residents will work in the field.

 Chester County’s largest business is agriculture, as its more than 1,700 farms create more than $600 million in annual revenue and providing an estimated $3 billion boost to the local economy.
 For example, Chester County produces more than half of all the mushrooms consumed in the United States.

 Delaware County has an annual job growth rate of more than 1.5 percent with its 10-year job growth rate predicted to be close to 38 percent.
 The county per capital income – which includes all adults and children – is $33,539, while the median household income is $64,174.

 Montgomery County also is a major employment center with large business parks in Blue Bell, Lansdale, Fort Washington, Horsham, and King of Prussia which attract thousands of workers from all over the region.

-When you are in the market for Southeastern Pennsylvania commercial real estate, contact Wolf Commercial Real Estate.
-WCRE, a full-service CORFAC International brokerage and advisory firm, is the foremost Southeastern Pennsylvania commercial real estate broker that provides a full range of Southeastern Pennsylvania commercial real estate listings and services, property management services, and marketing commercial offices, medical properties, industrial properties, land properties, retail buildings and other Southeastern Pennsylvania commercial properties for buyers, tenants, investors and sellers.
+When you are in the market for Southeastern Pennsylvania commercial real estate, contact WCRE to get started on finding the ideal spot for your business.
+We are a full-service CORFAC International brokerage and advisory firm, and we’re proud to be the foremost broker for listings, services and property management.
+We specialize in marketing commercial offices, medical properties, industrial properties, land properties, retail buildings and other Southeastern Pennsylvania commercial properties, for buyers, tenants, investors and sellers.